-Free proxies are shady: if you only want to use a proxy to unlock content, you’ll surely be tempted by free proxies.
+Free proxies are shady: if you only want to use a proxy to access more websites, you’ll surely be tempted by free proxies.
 However, you should resist that temptation – free proxies have to make their money somehow.
 That method might be collecting and selling your metadata – or outright stealing your data.

 There’s a distinct lack of security: most proxies don’t encrypt your traffic, so using them does nothing to defend you against people eavesdropping on your internet habits.
-At the same time, proxies are usually not secured against leaking your IP – which, among other things, allows streaming companies to discover where you’re connecting from and block the connection.
+At the same time, proxies are usually not secured against leaking your IP – which, among other things, allows websites to discover where you’re connecting from.

 What are the different types of proxy servers?